eddrw/eddrw-papercrafts/README.md

 # eddrw's papercrafts

-I've been looking for a place to store papercrafts I've shown on TikTok (TODO LINK TIKOK HERE) and will see how GitHub fares.
+I've been looking for a place to store papercrafts I've shown on [TikTok](https://www.tiktok.com/@evieddrw) and will see how GitHub fares.

 ## ok where are the papercrafts